 Can you get my cat out of a tree?

-Unfortunately, the fire department does not assist with rescuing animals.
-Cats are known to eventually come down from trees, but if you have continuing concerns you can contact Animal Control at 302-998-2281.
+We certainly will attempt to assist with rescuing animals.
+Cats are known to eventually come down from trees, but if you have continuing concerns you can contact Delaware Animal Control

 What do I do if I smell gas in my home?